George Crady Bridge Fishing Pier State Park

 Welcome to George Crady Bridge Fishing Pier State Park

-Located in Jacksonville, this one-mile long, pedestrian-only fishing bridge spans Nassau Sound and provides access to one of the best fishing areas in Northeast Florida.
+Located in Jacksonville, this mile-long, pedestrian-only fishing bridge spans Nassau Sound and provides access to one of the best fishing areas in Northeast Florida.

 Anglers catch a variety of fish, including whiting, jack, drum and tarpon.
 Access to the bridge is through Amelia Island State Park.
-The mile-long bridge is open 24 hours a day, 365 days a year.
+The mile-long bridge is open 8 a.m. to sunset, 365 days a year.

 Plan Your Visit